s1lver-lining/Starlight/README.md

 * `PEAS` <span style="color:red">❤️</span> - [GitHub](https://github\.com/carlospolop/PEASS-ng)

     Find common misconfigurations and vulnerabilities in Linux and Windows.

-    Some payload can be found in the [Tools](Pentest/Privilege Escalation/Tools/PEAS/) section.

     Send linpeas via ssh
     ```bash